 While Austin Transportation recognizes that documented or perceived speeding may be occurring in many locations throughout the City, the new program does not accept outside funding at this time.
 We anticipate reviewing this position in the future once the program has been established, including exploring what mechanisms and resources would be needed to receive funds and implement projects on streets that meet certain criteria and have a demonstrated speed issue.

 I previously submitted an application for the Local Area Traffic Management Program (LATM).
 How will my previous request be considered?

-I have concerns of speeding on my street.
+I have concerns about speeding on my street.
 How can I provide input?

 Please feel free to submit your concerns related to speeding by contacting Austin 3-1-1.

 Austin Transportation staff will receive the request and evaluate your request to determine where your street segment falls.
 If the street segment is highly ranked and valid speed data does not exist, staff may request speed data collection to further ascertain if the street segment merits further consideration for receiving speed mitigation treatments.
-Speed data collection and selection of streets for speed mitigation treatments are subject to availability of program funds.
+Speed data collection and selection of streets for speed mitigation treatments are subject to the availability of the program.